ardalis/DotNetDataAccessTour/README.md

 A tour of different data access approaches in .NET 5+.

+**Note:** This is meant to demonstrate different ways to make data access calls, not best practices (or even reasonably good practices) for building ASP.NET Core Web APIs.

 ## Data Access Options (CRUD + Queries)

 - ADO.NET Custom SQL